A Mixture of Exemplars Approach for Efficient Out-of-Distribution Detection with Foundation Models: Further implementation details

-We re-used the same augmentations, optimizer, scheduler and other details as for PAWS.
-The key difference is that the vMF-SNE pretraining approach only requires the unlabelled dataloader, compared to PAWS which requires both a labelled and unlabelled dataloader.
-This meant vMF-SNE pretraining was slightly faster.
-We publish a GitHub repository containing this code at XXX.
+We re-used the same augmentations, optimizer, scheduler and other details as for MoLAR and MoLAR-SS.
+The key difference is that the vMF-SNE initialisation approach only requires the unlabelled dataloader, compared to MoLAR-SS which requires both a exemplar and unlabelled dataloader.
+This meant vMF-SNE initialisation was slightly faster than training.
 We note than when using image augmentations for this approach, we treat each augmented view independently.